Disa Park

 Disa Park is a series of towers in the Vredehoek area of Cape Town, South Africa.
 The towers were built in response to a "white housing crisis" in the city and completed in 1969.
 The buildings were designed by architectural firm Bergamasco, Duncan & James, which also designed most of the contemporary Catholic churches in Cape Town.

 Overview

-Built by the construction company Murray & Roberts in the 1960s, these three 17 story, cylindrical towers, called Blinkwater, Platteklip and Silverstroom, are nestled on the slopes of Table Mountain, and are almost universally proclaimed to be a blemish on the face of the majestic mountain.
-The three towers are popularly known to Capetonians as "The Pepper Pots", "Toilet Rolls" and "Tampon Towers".
-It has 287 apartment units providing enough housing for roughly 1,000 residents.
+Built by the construction company Murray & Roberts in the 1960s, these three 17 story, cylindrical towers, called Blinkwater, Platteklip and Silverstroom, are nestled on the slopes of Table Mountain.
+The three towers are disparagingly known to Capetonians as "The Pepper Pots", "Toilet Rolls" and "Tampon Towers".
+It has 259 residential units, providing enough housing for roughly 1,000 residents.

 Murray & Roberts found a loophole in the building restrictions on the mountainside, and built the base below the allowable development line, then built upward, above the line.